1. Introduction to Solar Photovoltaic Cells

 8. Degradation process and mechanism of Back Sheet

-9. Unique aspects of BIPV Durability & Reliability, including roof integration
+9. Unique aspects of BIPV Durability and Reliability, including roof integration

 10. Degradation processes and mechanisms of PV Wires and Connectors